Forearm Training and Homemade Forearm Roller Instructions

 (This is one of my favorites.
 Try this if you really want to pump up those forearms!)

 If you want a truly BRUTAL exercise that gets massive results, try the Farmer’s Walk.
 If you don’t mind pain, pick up a couple heavy dumb bells, barbells, kettle bells, or whatever heavy objects you have handy and walk as far as you can with them before you drop them!

 The farmer’s walk is also used in Strongmen competitions using various insanely heavy objects.
 It will also give your entire body a great testosterone boosting workout when you start carrying some super heavy weights!

-Another great forearm exercise to help build huge forearms is using a wrist roller.
+Another great forearm exercise to help build huge forearms is using a wrist roller, also known as a forearm roll up bar.
 Here are a couple examples of wrist rollers you can buy on Amazon pretty cheap.